UTZbox/LeBouton/README.md

 The Unit is powered by the USB Port and can run without a PC, as bare MIDI Controller.
 (At the folder ExampleDevice you find my Hardware Version I did.)

-The Schematics and code is very well tested and many times used in Theaters or as custom solution for different artists.
+The Schematics and code is very well tested and many times used in theaters or as custom solution for different artists.
-I share all my experience and this work, because I dont want to do a BIG Busines with :-) and just will be happy if I can help other artists with this.
+I share all this experience and work, because I just will be happy, if I can support other artists or creative people with this.